 You can lock some header functions to prevent changes to settings.
 Use this feature to keep header settings constant when there are multiple Operators.

-FUNCTION LOCKED flashes on CDM when locked header function switch is pressed.
+FUNCTION LOCKED flashes on the CDM when the locked header function switch is pressed.

 Activating the Header Tilt Control Lockout